 In the Moguls competition, all competitors will take at least one run.
-The qualified Women and Men, as specified in rule 4210.7 shall move to the Finals.
+The qualified competitors, as specified in rule 4210.6 shall move to the Finals.
 There can be more than one round in the qualification (Q) and final (F) phases.

-Based upon the results of the qualification round (Q1), a set number of competitors will be directly seeded into the final.
-An optional, 2nd qualification round (Q2), based upon the ranking of the competitors remaining from Q1 will take part in Q2.
-In Q2 an equal number of competitors from the Q1 will be seeded into the final.
-The ranking after Q2 is based upon the better score from Q1 or Q2.
+Based upon the results of the qualification round (Q1), a set number of competitors will be directly seeded into the Final.
+An optional, 2nd qualification round (Q2), comprising a limited number of the competitors remaining from Q1may take place.
+In this case the numbers to qualify from each Qualification round shall be equal, except thatfor the last qualification place from Q1 or Q2 shall be resovled by 4007.3.
+The ranking after Q2 of those not qualified is based upon the better score from Q1 or Q2.

-In the final phase, there will be two rounds depending on the level of competition.
+In the Final phase, there will be up to two rounds depending on the level of competition.
 The top seeded competitors from the qualification phase will compete in the first round of the final (F1).
-A limited number of the highest ranked competitors from that round will proceed to the second round (F2).
-If a third final round is scheduled, the highest ranked competitors from F2 will compete in that round, otherwise, F2 becomes the final round.
+If a second Final round is scheduled, the highest ranked competitors from F1 will compete in that round, otherwise, F1 becomes the final round.
 The numbers that are to compete in the various rounds at different levels of competition are defined by the following table.

 Q1 Q2 F1 F2

 WC Women Ν ≤20 16 6

 Men N ≤20 16 6

 Q1 Q2 F1 F2

-WSC Women Ν N-9 18 6
+WSC Women Ν N-10 20 8

-Men N N-9 18 6
+Men N N-10 20 8

 Q1 Q2 F1 F2

-OWG Women Ν N-10 20 6
+OWG Women Ν N-10 20 8

-Men Ν N-10 20 6
+Men Ν N-10 20 8